blasks/blasks.github.io/cv/cv.md

 <location> Molecular, Cellular, and Developmental Biology, University of Colorado, Boulder </location> | PI: Shelley Copley

 - Cloned library of _E. coli_ mutant strains used to investigate directed evlolution of a key metabolic pathway.
-- Assisted in the development of a genome engineering procedure that was published in a peer-reviewed manuscript.
+- Assisted in the development of a genome engineering procedure that resulted in publication.

+## Education

+### University of Washington | <location> Seattle, Washington </location> <time> 2018 – 2024 </time>

+- Ph.D. in Molecular Engineering and Sciences | Certificate in Data Science
+- Dissertation: "Inference of In Situ Microbial Physiologies via Sparse Tensor Decomposition of Metatranscriptomes"
+- Committee: E. Virginia Armbrust (Oceanography), Zaid Harchaoui (Statistics), Vaughn Iverson (Oceanography), William Stafford Noble (Genome Sciences), Mari K. H. Winkler (Civil and Environmental Engineering)

+### University of Colorado | <location> Boulder, Colorado </location> <time> 2010 – 2014 </time>

+- B.A. in Molecular, Cellular, and Developmental Biology | B.A. in Neuroscience | Certificate in Middle Eastern and Islamic Studies
+- Studied abroad at the American University in Cairo, Egypt (2012)